juditacs/deep-morphology/README.md

 An experiment directory contains:

 1. `config.yaml`: the final full configuration is saved here.
 2. `result.yaml`: contains the train and val loss in each epoch and the experiment's timestamp and running time.
-3. `vocab_src` and `vocab_tgt`: the source and target language vocabularies.
+3. `vocab_*` and `vocab_*`: vocabularies for the model.
+Most models have a source and a target vocabulary but some models have more than two.
-4. `model.epoch_N` and similar: model parameters after epoch N if the validation loss decreased compared to the current minimum.
+4. `model*` and similar: saved model(s).
+By default only the best (lowest dev loss) model is saved.
+If `overwrite_model` is set to False, every model that is better than the previous best one is saved as `model.epoch_N`, where `N` is the epoch number (starting from 0).

+## Inference

+   python deep_morphology/inference.py -e <EXPERIMENT DIR> -t <TEST FILE> > output

+The inference script's only mandatory argument is the experiment directory.
+It loads the configuration and the model from the directory and runs the model on the test data.
+Test data may be provided via a file (`-t` option), otherwise it is read from the standard input.
+The output is written to the standard output.

 ## Hyperparameter tuning